vision72/-100DaysofMLCode/4.averma12/LOG.md

 I created my own github pages today.
 Still need to do a lot of work though Finished almost entire notebook of implementing callbacks and annealing Ready for lesson 10 of fast.ai tomorrow

+# Day 73
+Started Lesson 10 of fast.ai
+Revised Partials , Decorators and Callbacks.
+Learnt about Variance and it's notations.
+Created partial for class objects as well